panosof13/sadssa/README.md

 ```
 ---
 <p>In order to test the lifecycle of our process we can open a cmd terminal and the then we can type the below command.</p>
+   * Unordered list can use asterisks
-  Markup : * At a command prompt, type Nslookup, and then press ENTER.
+   * At a command prompt, type Nslookup, and then press ENTER.
    * Type server  address, where IP address is the IP address of your external DNS server.

 ```sh